EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-parameter/vpn-parameter.md

 * OFF - Address pool is not configured.
 Possible values: NOSPILLOVER, SPILLOVER, OFF
 Default value: NOSPILLOVER

-<b>clientDebug</b>
-Set the trace level on NetScaler Gateway.
-Technical support technicians use these debug logs for in-depth debugging and troubleshooting purposes.
-Available settings function as follows:
-* DEBUG - Detailed debug messages are collected and written into the specified file.
-* STATS - Application audit level error messages and debug statistic counters are written into the specified file.
-* EVENTS - Application audit-level error messages are written into the specified file.
-* OFF - Only critical events are logged into the Windows Application Log.
-Possible values: debug, stats, events, OFF
-Default value: OFF

 <b>loginScript</b>
 Path to the logon script that is run when a session is established.
 Separate multiple scripts by using comma.
 A "$" in the path signifies that the word following the "$" is an environment variable.